 Through trial and error and a few Google searches, I figured it out.

 I remember the first time I typed in www.havandra.wordpress.com, and my new website stared back at me.
 It was an amazing feeling!
 I’ve kept that old site as a reminder of how far I’ve come.
-One day I’ll find time to fix it up – now that I know a bit more about how to build a website.
+Maybe one day I’ll find time to fix that old site up a bit – now that I know more about building websites.
 Having said that, it still works just fine the way it is.

 Follow Me!
 I Know a Shortcut!!

-When I look back on that first attempt – I cringe.
-It certainly wouldn’t pass muster now, given what I know about Search Engine Optimisation (SEO).
+I was proud of my first attempt, but I look back now and cringe, given what I have learned since then.
 I used a lot of text, rarely any headings or sub-headings, not nearly enough white-space, and very few photos.

 This is what my blog looks like now www.maureendurney.com